k78ma/quartz/content/3A/MTE 325/Distributed Arbitration Example.md

 ![[Distributed Arbitration Example-14.png|600]]

 We should note that there is a case of [[Distributed Arbitration Priority Uncertainty|priority uncertainty]] here – a higher priority device makes a request while the bus is not busy, but does not end up as bus master.
-At the highlighted point below, Device 1 made a request while the bus was not busy; however, Device 3 gets control of the bus, because the token had already propagated past Device 1 (`BusGrant1` was already high at this time).
+At the highlighted point below, Device 1 made a request while the bus was not busy; however, Device 3 gets control of the bus, because the token had already propagated past Device 1 (`BusGrant1`, which is issued by Device 1, was already high at this time).

 ![[Distributed Arbitration Example-16.png|600]]